How much does a Archaeologist make?

 U.S. National Park Service

 The U.S. National Park Service offers archaeologists roles in preserving national parks.
-They work on projects that protect historic sites.
-They operate in many states, including California, Alaska, and Florida.
-Their work includes site management and cultural resource protection.
+They focus on cultural resource management.
+Their projects are located in many states across the U.S.

 -